Rajendra Prasad Singh (footballer)

-Rajendra Prasad "RP" Singh (born 7 November 1974) is an Indian former footballer who played as a midfielder for Mohun Bagan and the India national team.
+Rajendra Prasad "R. P." Singh (born 11 July 1974) is an Indian former footballer who played as a midfielder.
+He has represented the club Mohun Bagan and the India national team.

 Early life

 Singh was born in Cuttack, Odisha and is the son of former Odisha state football team captain and international footballer Debendra Prasad Singh.

 Club career

-Singh started playing football for SAI Hostel in Odisha in 1990 and went to play for major division Indian clubs Mohun Bagan and Mahindra United FC.
+Singh started playing football for SAI Hostel in Odisha in 1990.
+He played for SBI in the Cuttack League and later went to play for major division Indian clubs Mohun Bagan and Mahindra United FC.
 He was part of the Mohun Bagan squad that won their first NFL title in the 1997–98 season.

-He represented the state teams of Odisha and Bengal which played in the Santosh Trophy and was part of the Bengal team which won in the 1998 and 1999 editions.
+Singh represented the state teams of Odisha and Bengal.
+He captained the Odisha side which reached the semi-finals in the 1993–94.
+He also represented Bengal which played in the Santosh Trophy and was part of the Bengal team which won in the 1998 and 1999 editions.

 International career

 Singh made his senior national team debut against Bangladesh in the MFF Golden Jubilee Tournament held at Maldives in 2000.
 He played in the national team matches in the 2002 World Cup qualifiers.
 He was part of the national team squad that toured England in 2002 where India played against Jamaica.